Where to find the best sunsets and sunrise around Hawaii (updated 2021)

-Best places for a Hawaiian Sunset or Sunrise on the islands
+Best places for a Hawaiian Sunset or Sunrise in no particular order

 Take a sunset cruise in Hawaii